 For start-up bloggers there's also a micro plan for a single WP installation at $24.90 per month if you can fit into 10K visits/month and 5GB SSD space.
 Obviously upgrading your plan as your business grows is easy.

 (NB Add VAT to prices where applicable.
 60-day money back guarantee on monthly, but not annual plan.)

 If none of these quite suit ask about the customized plan.

 Still Worried About The Extra Cost?

-Don’t try and compare the price of Managed WP hosting to the price of shared hosting, compare it to the cost of pizza for the family!
+Don't try and compare the price of Managed WP hosting to the price of shared hosting, compare it to the cost of pizza meal out for the family!

 Which would I prefer?
 A family pizza once per month or a stress-free blog?
 Given the HOURS I wasted fighting hackers, I'll happily skip a monthly pizza, to save time and stress blogging.

 But don't think “cost” at all, think instead of the value of the extra services included:

 - My previous hosting company suggested securing my blogs by adding a security scan plugin costing about $16 per month per blog.
 Pressidium hosting includes security scans